Career Resources for Students of Color

-The Cultural Resources Diversity Internship Program provides a career exploration opportunity for diverse undergraduate and graduate students ages 18-25 in historic preservation/cultural resources work.
-The program places interns with National Park Service park units and administrative offices, other federal agencies, state historic preservation offices, local governments, and private organizations.
+The Cultural Resources Diversity Internship Program provides a career exploration opportunity for undergraduate and graduate students from historically underrepresented populations, ages 18-to-25 in historic preservation and cultural resources work.
+The program places interns with National Park Service units and administrative offices, other federal agencies, state historic preservation offices, local governments, and private organizations.

 Resources for Students of Color

 Below, we’ve collected job search boards, professional associations, blogs and other resources that might be useful.